YourBr0ther/pokenavi/README.md

 ### Backend Development
 * Model the ChatGPT stuff after SillyTavern
 * PokeCORE integration [work in progress]
+* Restructure the URLs so they follow a normal scheme

 ### Frontend Development
 * Redesign the UI using icons